pvarki/python-tak-rmapi/ui/README.md

 ## Development

-While the federated component works both in rmlocal and rmdev, it is recommended to seperately develop the component.
-This is partly because the federated component is only built when rmlocal/rmdev is built and hence doesn't currently update in real time.
+### rmdev/rmlocal

+Federated components are built when rmdev or rmlocal is built.
+In rmdev the component is rebuilt after any changes.
+To see the changes just refresh your browser.

+### Using Vite dev server

+You can also develop components with just the vite dev server, but this is only recommended for simpler components.

-**Install dependencies and start the dev server**
+Install dependencies and start the dev server:

 ```bash
 pnpm install